opencodeiiita/Code-Digger/editorials/editorial-task-2.md

 ## Task-2 Editorial

-The problem is also based on observation.
+The problem is based on observation.

 We are reading each line of the input file character by character. whenever we find 4 consecutive stars(\*) together, we increment the counter variable `c` by 1